-Jonathan Parker’s absurdist update of “Bartleby” is surprisingly faithful to the spirit, if not the letter, of Herman Melville's 1853 novella about an under-achieving Wall Street copy clerk.
-Though uneven and idiosyncratic, pic could click as a cult item with smart marketing and careful fest-circuit launching.
+Although closer in tone to “Office Space” than Herman Melville, Jonathan Parker’s absurdist update of “Bartleby” is surprisingly faithful to the spirit, if not the letter, of the “Moby-Dick” author’s 1853 novella about an under-achieving Wall Street copy clerk.
+Probably too uneven and idiosyncratic to generate either mainstream commercial success or across-the-board critical raves, pic could nonetheless click as a cult item with smart marketing and careful fest-circuit launching.

 With invaluable assistance from costumer Morganne Newson and production designer Rasario Provenza, director and co-writer Parker creates a vaguely retro environment where clothing and “Brady Bunch”-style color schemes suggest the 1970s, but various props and topical allusions indicate a contemporary setting.
 This deliberate fuzziness of milieu cannily underscores the timelessness of pic’s observations about the drudgery of dead-end jobs, the politics of interoffice relationships — and, more important, the degrees of panic, rage and stunned incredulity that result when long-standing routines are upset.

 Parker and co-scripter Catherine Di Napoli introduce a well-cast David Paymer as The Boss, the newly appointed city records manager for an unidentified metropolis.
 (Pic was shot in Marin County and San Francisco.)